Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Since the 1950s, every scientific discovery has added to the kaleidoscopic picture of an increasingly complex and finely balanced universe.
 It has become apparent that the existence of life in the universe relies on a highly improbable dance of forces, features, and a delicate equilibrium among them.
 Our “Goldilocks universe” (not too hot, not too cold, but just right) seems to be characterised by fundamental forces of physics with just the right strengths, contingent properties with the perfect characteristics, and an initial distribution of matter and energy that constituted the precise configuration to support life.
 Even the slightest difference in these properties would have rendered complex chemistry and life impossible.
 The fine-tuning of these properties has not only bewildered physicists due to their extreme improbability, but also because there appears to be no underlying physical reason or necessity for their existence according to the fundamental laws of physics or mathematics.

 For instance, carbon-based life is the sole known form of life, and carbon possesses unique qualities that render it ideal for complex chemistry and life.
 Throughout his career, Hoyle contemplated the factors that needed to be perfectly calibrated for carbon to be readily produced within stars.
 These factors include the strengths of the strong nuclear and electromagnetic forces, the ratios between fundamental forces, the precise kinetic energy of beryllium and helium, the strength of gravitational forces within stars, and the excitation energy of carbon.
-Hoyle deduced that these factors required exquisite tuning and coordination within remarkably narrow tolerances to facilitate the synthesis of substantial amounts of carbon inside stars.
+Hoyle concluded that these factors required exquisite tuning and coordination within remarkably narrow tolerances to facilitate the synthesis of substantial amounts of carbon inside stars.

 Astounded by these “cosmic coincidences” and numerous others that physicists have uncovered since the 1950s, Hoyle became convinced that an intelligent force must have orchestrated the intricate balance of forces and factors in nature, rendering the universe life-permitting.
 Nevertheless, the fine-tuning parameters Hoyle discovered represent only a fraction of the parameters necessary to ensure a universe that could allow for life.